rstodden/SimpTextAlignPython/README.md

 main.py -i inFolder -o outFolder  -l language -s similarityStrategy -a alignmentLevel -t alignmentStrategy {-u SubLevelalignmentStrategy} {-e embeddingsTxtFile}
 ```

+See also [example/deplain.py](./example/deplain.py) for example code to align the DEplain corpus.

 ## Contributions / Changes
+- to reproduce the results reported in our paper, please copy the [DEplain data](https://github.com/rstodden/DEPlain/tree/main/C__Alignment_Algorithms/documents) to [data/deplain/](./data/deplain)
-- see data/deplain for example files
+- see [example/deplain.py](./example/deplain.py) for example code to align the DEplain corpus
 - see DatasetAlignment/AlignAnyDataset.py for alignment of datasets with only one simplification (no references)
 - bugfixes for alignment with embeddings.
 For our experiments we used German [FastText embeddings](https://fasttext.cc/docs/en/crawl-vectors.html) with 300 dimensions.

 ## Problems
 - some issue with target and source.
 Therefore, in AlignAnyDataset the target and source file are reversed.
 If it is not reversed the content of simple is saved in complex and vice versa.
 But then it is n:1 alignment and not 1:n as proposed in the CATS paper.